Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Task outputs permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^

 For each kind of tasks there is different outputs with their own permissions.
-This section will describe the default permissions settings for each kind of task in the FedAvg example.
+This section describes the default permissions settings for each kind of task in the **FedAvg strategy**, chosen as an example.
 Note that you can go and change these settings in the code if they don't fit your needs.

 Initialisation task
 *******************

-- local: Model type output.
-Permissions are available to the creator organization and the organizations with registered test dataset.
+- ``local``: Model type output.
+Permissions are set to the organization that creates the task and the organizations with registered test dataset.
-- shared: Model type output.
-Permissions are available to the creator oganization, the organizations with registered test datasets and the organization handling aggregations.
+- ``shared``: Model type output.
+Permissions are set to the organization that creates the task, the organizations with registered test datasets and the organization handling aggregations.

 Train task
 **********

-- local: Model type output.
-Permissions are available to the creator organization and the organizations with registered test dataset.
+- ``local``: Model type output.
+Permissions are set to the organization that creates the task and the organizations with registered test dataset.
-- shared: Model type output.
-Permissions are available to the creator oganization, the organizations with registered test datasets and the organization handling aggregations.
+- ``shared``: Model type output.
+Permissions are set to the organization that creates the task, the organizations with registered test datasets and the organization handling aggregations.

 Prediction task
 ***************

-- prediction: Model type output.
-Permissions are only available to the creator organization.
+- ``prediction``: Model type output.
+Permissions are only set to the organization that creates the task.

 Test task
 **********

-- performance: Number type output.
-Permissions are public, available to all.
+- ``performance``: Number type output.
+Permissions are public, set to all.

 Aggregation task
 ****************

-- shared: Model type output.
-Permissions are available to organizations with train tasks.
+- ``shared``: Model type output.
+Permissions are set to organizations with train tasks.